 A slow oscillation feature spools you line evenly as it lays the line on top of itself on retrieves.

 A slow 5.1:1 gear ratio makes this a good jigging and trolling reel, but you’ll need to look elsewhere if you’re a bass angler.

-An 18-pound maximum drag, used with either a medium power one-piece rod or a medium-heavy power two-piece rod provides all the power and sensitivity you could ask for in combination rod and reel.
+An 18-pound maximum drag, used with either a medium-power one-piece rod or a medium-heavy power two-piece rod, provides all the power and sensitivity you could ask for in a combination rod and reel.

-High end manufacturers have taken the guess work out of selecting the correct reel to go with the correct rod for beginning baitcast fishermen.
+High-end manufacturers have taken the guesswork out of selecting the correct reel to go with the correct rod for beginning baitcasting fishermen.

-As you progress in the sport, you’ll learn what you like and don’t like in a rod, and what you prefer in a baitcast reel.
+As you progress in the sport, you’ll learn what you like and don’t like in a rod and what you prefer in a baitcasting reel.

-When you’re a novice, you just want to get on the water, cast well, retrieve well and avoid snags, snarls, wind knots, and backlash.
-At the end of the day, it is all about catching fish whether you’re a beginner or a seasoned veteran.
+When you’re a novice, you want to get on the water, cast well, retrieve well and avoid snags, snarls, wind knots, and backlash.
+At the end of the day, it is all about catching fish, whether you’re a beginner or a seasoned veteran.

 The best beginner baitcaster combos evaluated here are just the tip of the iceberg when it comes to fishing hardware.